 \subsection{Generated Tasks}

-We also articulate new tasks that have not appeared in previous network task taxonomies, showing the generative power of our taxonomy.
-For example, \task{How many diameter endpoint nodes does the graph have?} (T17), arises from the \scope{Constituent} scope, a \scope{Quantify} action, and the \target{diameter endpoint node} target.
-The concrete task of \task{Where in the graph are the bridge edges?} (T14) also occurs at the \scope{Constituent} level, with a \action{Locate} action on the \target{bridge edge} target
+We also articulate new tasks that have not appeared in previous task taxonomies, showing the generative power of our taxonomy.
+For example, \task{How many diameter endpoint nodes does the graph have?} (T17) has the diameter \target{endpoint} node target at the \scope{Constituent} scope, with a \scope{Quantify} action.
+Another example, \task{Where in the graph are the bridge edges?} (T14), also occurs at the \scope{Constituent} level, but with a \target{bridge} edge target and a \action{Locate} action.